 - Salting also adds characteristic flavour and texture to the cheese.

 Pressing of curd

-After brining, the curd fractions are kept in the cheese hoops.
-Generally, hydraulic pressure is applied to the coagulum.
-In cheese with an open texture, this step can be skipped.
-In cheddar cheese, piling is done before pressing where the fractions of curd are placed on the top of each other and flipped periodically by a process commonly refers to as “Cheddaring”.
-This step expels more whey, provides compactness, and characteristic shape to the cheese.
+In cheddar cheese, piling is done before pressing, where the fractions of curd are stacked one over the other and flipped periodically through cheddaring.
+This step expels more whey, thereby providing more compactness and characteristic shape to the cheese.

-The cheese is stored in a cool and dry place, under controlled temperature and humidity until the desired age.
-It can be aged for several months to years.
-This step allows enzymatically induced changes in the protein and fat fractions of cheese, by contributing to give a typical flavour, aroma, texture etc. to the cheese.
+This step allows enzymatically induced changes in the protein and fat fractions of cheese, which contributes to give a typical flavour, aroma, texture, etc.

-Cheese may be cut and packaged into blocks with appropriate labelling of brand’s name along with the nutritional facts, market price, manufacturing date, expiry date etc.
+Finally, cut the cheese and package them into blocks by appropriately labelling the brand’s name along with the nutritional facts, market price, manufacturing date, expiry date and other product’s details.